 The lean enterprise of the 21st century is on track to expertly match supply to demand, the first time, every time.

-A lean system's unique tools, techniques, and methods can help your organization reduce costs, achieve just-in-time delivery, and shorten lead times.
+A lean system's unique tools, techniques, and methods can help your organisation reduce costs, achieve just-in-time delivery, and shorten lead times.

 Quality is the ability of your products or services to conform to your customers' wants and needs (otherwise known as expectations and requirements).